-Two (2) pay periods before the anniversary date of each employee holding a regular position on a step basis, except as to an employee compensated at the rate of the highest step, the Human Resources Director shall inform the Department Head in writing on an appropriate form that the employee will be eligible for salary increase.
+B. Two (2) pay periods before the anniversary date of each employee holding a regular position on a step basis, except as to an employee compensated at the maximum of the rangerate of the highest step, the Human Resources Director shall inform the Department Head in writing on an appropriate form that the employee will be eligible for salary increase.